English Literature(MA )

 Culture and Diversity in Early Twentieth-Century Irish Literature

 Normally a First Class or Upper Second Class Honours Degree in English Literature or a relevant discipline (which might, for example, include Media or Drama).
 You should have a keen interest in the subject and a willingness to engage in wide reading around the topic areas.

 International Entry Requirements

 For students whose first language is not English there is a language requirement of IELTS 6.5 overall with 6.0 minimum of all components.
 In addition to this, we also accept a wide range of International Qualifications, for more information please visit our English Language Requirements page.

 For additional information about country specific entry requirements visit the your country pages.

-In an environment of lively enquiry and debate, the wide range of research interests and expertise make for an intellectually stimulating atmosphere.
 The learning and teaching environment means that students benefit from individual attention in class and a strong base of tutorial support.
-You will experience a range of modes of learning: lecture input, participation in seminars, seminar presentations, discussion with other students, and individual tutorials where appropriate.
-As a postgraduate degree, it is of course expected that students will undertake a high level of independent research and reading of primary and secondary texts.
+You will experience a range of modes of learning: lecture input, seminars, field trips and individual tutorial consultations.
+You will also get the opportunity to do practical, hands-on work within Liverpool Hope’s own centre for Special Collections, which provides an exciting opportunity to work with literary texts in manuscript and rare printed form.
+It is of course also expected that our MA students will undertake a high level of independent reading and research.